 The Student Success Center will be holding walk-in hours 9 a.m. to 3:30 p.m. beginning Monday, Jan.
 12, through Thursday, Jan.
 22 (the last day to add).

 The walk-in hours are for new undeclared freshmen and undeclared transfer students who need assistance with their spring schedules.
 Declared freshmen and declared transfer students should seek assistance through their major departments and/or advisors.
 Beginning Friday, Jan.
 23, the Student Success Center will resume assisting all undeclared students by appointment.

 Student Health Services offers online student portal and insurance

 Open enrollment through the Affordable Care Act opened Nov.
 15, 2014, and closes Feb.
 15, 2015.
 During this period of time, uninsured or underinsured individuals may apply for health coverage through the Marketplace.
 More info.

 Electronic Health Records

-In conjunction with our electronic health records, SHS offers myhealth.UND.edu, an online student portal which allows patients to receive secure notification of test results, reminders for follow-up appointments and specific health advice from their providers.
+In conjunction with electronic health records, SHS offers an online student portal which allows patients to receive secure notification of test results, to receive reminders for follow-up appointments, and to get specific health advice from their provider.